KocSistem/aks-workshop/labs/azure-container-registry/README.md

-Section 3: Create a private highly available Container Registry ==
+Create a private highly available Container Registry ==

 Azure Container Registry is a managed Docker registry service based on the open-source Docker Registry 2.0.
 Container Registry is private and hosted in Azure.
 You use it to build, store, and manage images for all types of container deployments.